 Arkhip Kuinji – master of landscape painting

 Arkhip was born on January 15 (27), 1841 (according to another version in 1842) in Donetsk region, Russian Empire into a family of a poor shoemaker of Greek descent.
-Soon the boy lost his parents and was raised by an aunt and uncle.
+Soon the boy lost his parents and was raised by his aunt and uncle.
 Since his childhood Arkhip was fond of painting and drew everywhere – on the walls, fences and scraps of paper.
 The boy lived in great poverty, so he had to work hard.
 His passion for drawing drew him to Feodosia, to see Ivan Aivazovsky.

 Since 1870 the artist often visited the island of Valaam, a favorite place of landscape painters.
 And in 1873 he created two wonderful pictures – On the island of Valaam (State Tretyakov Gallery, Moscow) and Lake Ladoga (State Russian Museum, St. Petersburg).